Texas Caviar

 Key Ingredients and Substitutions

-Made from fresh ingredients this easy Texas Caviar recipe is the perfect easy-to-make cold side.
-Black-eyed peas are the backbone of this salad but you can easily substitute the other ingredients.
-Since cooked black-eyed peas are softer in texture you will want something with a little crunch like corn, peppers, and onions.
+This easy Texas Caviar recipe is made from fresh ingredients and is the perfect easy-to-make cold side.
+Since cooked black-eyed peas are softer in texture, you will want something with a little crunch, like corn, peppers, and onions.
 Fat and acid are also essential ingredients.
 We chose olive oil and avocado for our fat and lime and tomatoes for acid.
-These are our favorite ingredients but you can easily adjust any ingredients so get creative.
+These are our favorite ingredients, but you can easily adjust any ingredients, so get creative.

 The complete ingredient list and measurements are listed in the printable recipe below.